Cuomo heads to Puerto Rico to assist with hurricane recovery

 Eyewitness News Reporter Joe Torres traveled to the island with the governor to see the recovery progress.

-Watch Joe's live reports from the island beginning Sunday night at 6 on Channel 7 and at abc7NY.
+Watch Joe's live reports from the island on Channel 7 and abc7NY.

 RELATED: WATCH: 7 questions for Puerto Rico Gov. Ricardo Rossello